Like, Print, Forward, and Share:

 By following these rules, you should always be able to make the correct apples-to-apples comparison:

 Always use a local non-bank lender.
 Make sure you are dealing with a local rules.
-Internet Mortgage Companies are notorious for screwing up loans, under-estimating Good Faith Estimates, and giving misleading interest rate quotes.
+Internet Mortgage Companies are notorious for screwing up loans, under-estimating Loan Estimates, and giving misleading interest rate quotes.
 Although you may have found us on the Internet - We are NOT an Internet Mortgage Company!
 We are a Minnesota Based Direct Mortgage lender doing loans primarily in Minneapolis and St Paul Metro area with a web site.
 We lend in MN, WI, and SD.

 A couple hundred dollar difference in bottom line fees on an estimate is meaningless because of the variations in how lenders calculate costs.
 All estimates within a couple hundred dollars either way should be considered equal.

 Don't fall for "we don't charge for" statements.
-Nothing is free, and YOU always pay.
+Nothing is free, and YOU always pay..
+If a standard fee is missing, it is always being paid for with a higher interest rate.

 Closing Costs / Lender Fee's. - Don't be fooled.
 DON'T call and ask "what is your interest rate?"
 Instead, TELL all the lenders you are shopping with what rate YOU want, then ask for a quote based on that rate.
 By asking in this manner, you eliminate 90% of the misleading games some lenders play in attempting to make their offer sound than everyone else.

 NEVER pay applications fees.
 You may be asked to pay a credit report fee up-front.
 This is OK.
 You will be asked to pay the appraisal fee once you agree to officially move forward with the loan.
-This is also OK, as long as it is AFTER they have your full application, and AFTER you have seen the Good Faith Estimate.
-NEVER pay non-refundable applications fees.
+NEVER pay non-refundable applications fees regardless of what the lender promises.

 COMPLETELY IGNORE any interest rate or closing cost estimate you see online.
 They are never accurate.
-You must speak to someone!
+You must speak to someone!/font>

 NEVER use an unknown lender who solicited you through the mail, or called you on the phone.
 These are by far the worst rip off, misleading, overcharging, predatory lenders that exist!